Friday, June 1, 2012

 1957: Johnnie Ray had the #1 song in the U.K. with "Yes Tonight Josephine".

-1962: "I Can't Stop Loving You" by Ray Charles was the new #1 song, replacing "Stranger on the Shore".
+1962: "I Can't Stop Loving You" by Ray Charles was the new #1 song in the United States, replacing "Stranger On The Shore".

-1962: "Stranger on the Shore" was #1 for the 7th week on the Adult Contemporary chart for Mr. Acker Bilk.
+1962: "Stranger On The Shore" was #1 for the seventh week on the Easy Listening chart for Mr. Acker Bilk.

-1964: The Rolling Stones made their American debut at a high school football stadium in Lynn, Massachusetts.
+1964: The Rolling Stones made their American debut at the Lynn High School football field in Lynn, Massachusetts.
+Johnny Rivers and Bobby Goldsboro opened the show.

-1965: Bob Dylan and girlfriend Sara Lowdnes returned to the United States after living in Britain for a while.
+1965: Bob Dylan and girlfriend Sara Lownds returned to the United States after living in Britain for a while.
+The two would marry in November.

 1966: The Who were in concert at the Grona Lund in Stockholm, Sweden.

 1967: A historic day as the Beatles released the album Sgt.
-Pepper's Lonely Hearts Club Band.
+Pepper's Lonely Hearts Club Band in the United States.
+The album had been released the previous day in the U.K.

 Unfortunately, some people didn't want to be part of the solution...